guru245/vim-studio/README.md

 ## Environment

-Vim studio is tested on the following conditions.
-In other conditions, the operations are not defined.
+Vim studio has been tested on the following conditions:

 * Ubuntu 18.04~, Fedora 24, and WSL2
 * Vim 8.0